rubyatscale/packwerk-extensions/README.md

 public_path: my/custom/path/
 ```

+### Using specific private constants
+Sometimes it is desirable to only enforce privacy on a subset of constants in a package.
+You can do so by defining a `private_constants` list in your package.yml.
+Note that `enforce_privacy` must be set to `true` or `'strict'` for this to work.

 ### Package Privacy violation
 A constant that is private to its package has been referenced from outside of the package.
 Constants are declared private in their package’s `package.yml`.